Hardening

 Article about how to use Lynis, a security auditing and hardening tool to test Unix and Linux based systems for vulnerabilities.

-What is the Lynis hardening index and how does it help?
-This article explains the rationale behind the hardening index.
+Lynis uses a hardening index which is displayed at the end of the scan.
+What does it mean and how does it help?
+This article explains the rationale behind it.